 This one is something you’ve most likely already started to do, and it will be ongoing for you as you plan.
 When you dream about your big day, what do you picture?
 These thoughts will help you along your planning path.
 Save pins, cut out magazine photos, and compile all of your ideas!

 Determining your court of honor or bridal party should happen relatively early on, as you might include some of these friends in your planning.
 Not sure how to ask your friends to be on your court?
 Check out our quince court-posals for a few fun ideas!

 - Ask for Padrinos

 Your venue is the location where you will have your event.
 You’ll be booking one or two of these, depending on where you have your ceremony.
-Your vendors are the people you will hire to work your events, such as your caterer, photographer, DJ, and florist.
+Your vendors are all a huge part in how to plan a quinceanera because they’re the people who will ultimately be working your event and making it such a great memory for everyone, such as your caterer, photographer, DJ, and florist.
 You’ll want to interview a few of each so you can make a well-informed decision.

 - Go Dress Shopping

 Shopping for the dress should happen around 9 months prior to your event.
 This allows plenty of time for shipping and alterations.
 To understand more about the timing of dress shopping, read Your Dress Timeline.

 You should start shopping for invitations at least 6 months in advance because you will want to order them 5 months before your event date.
 You should have a good idea of your event theme and color scheme at this point so you can choose your invitation style.
 It’s also important that you have your venue booked before you order invites so you can include those pertinent details!
 Take a look at our beautiful and unique quinceañera invitations today!